 We love you.
 Nothing will change that.
 But if you are going to follow Jesus, holiness is your only option.
 You are going to have to choose to follow Jesus, no matter what.
 And since you know what the Bible says, and since you want to follow God, embracing your sexuality is NOT an option.

 But nothing changed.
-God didn’t answer his prayer – or ours – though we were all believing with faith that the God of the Universe – the God for whom NOTHING is impossible – could easily make Ryan straight.
+God didn’t answer Ryan’s prayers – or ours – though we were all believing with faith that the God of the Universe – the God for whom NOTHING is impossible – could easily make Ryan straight.
 But He did not.

 Though our hearts may have been good (we truly thought what we were doing was loving), we did not even give Ryan a chance to wrestle with God, to figure out what HE believed God was telling him through scripture about his sexuality.
 We had believed firmly in giving each of our four children the space to question Christianity, to decide for themselves if they wanted to follow Jesus, to truly OWN their own faith.
 But we were too afraid to give Ryan that room when it came to his sexuality, for fear that he’d make the wrong choice.

 Basically, we told our son that he had to choose between Jesus and his sexuality.
 We forced him to make a choice between God and being a sexual person.
 Choosing God, practically, meant living a lifetime condemned to being alone.
-He would never have the chance to fall in love, have his first kiss, hold hands, share intimacy and companionship or experience romance.
+As a teenager, he had to accept that he would never have the chance to fall in love, hold hands, have his first kiss or share the intimacy and companionship that we, as his parents, enjoy.
+We had always told our kids that marriage was God’s greatest earthly gift…but Ryan had to accept that he alone would not be offered that present.

 And so, just before his 18th birthday, Ryan, depressed, suicidal, disillusioned and convinced that he would never be able to be loved by God, made a new choice.
 He decided to throw out his Bible and his faith at the same time, and to try searching for what he desperately wanted – peace – another way.
 And the way he chose to try first was drugs.